mdavid626/react-html-entities-example/README.md

 <MyComponent myTextFromDatabase={myTextFromDatabase />}
 ```

 The replacement could happen beforehand, on the backend as well, or just like in the code above, in the rendering function.
-I used the [`replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function in Javascript, with a regex to replace all occurences of `&middot;` with `\u0057`.
+I used the [`replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function with a regex to replace all occurences of `&middot;` with `\u0057`.

 ## How to run the example
 Run `npm install` and then `npm start`.